 Plant-based Foods High In Leucine

-The amount of leucine available in plants is relatively low, comparing to animal products.
-Some of the foods like nuts, millet, or corn contain quite large amount.
+The amount of leucine available in plants is relatively low, compared to animal products.
+Some of the foods like nuts, millet, or corn contain quite a large amount.

 Plant-based foods that are high in leucine include: